 Welcome to AlwaysJKRowling.com!
 Your first and best source for everything about the woman behind the magic of Harry Potter, J.K.
 Rowling.
 Here you will find the latest news, pictures, videos and more on the "most famous writer in history"!
 Please feel free to contact us with any contributions or feedback.
 We hope you enjoy your stay and come back soon!

 Founded in 2010 and opened in 2013, The Anne Rowling Regenerative Neurology Clinic at the University of Edinburgh provides out-patient care for patients with Neurodegenerative diseases as well as cutting edge research and clinical trials.

-Founded in 2005, Lumos provides help to institutionalized and disadvantaged children in Eastern Europe and works towards putting an end to the outdated social care systems, helping to move children from institutions to family-based care.
+Founded in 2005, Lumos provides help to institutionalized and disadvantaged children and works towards putting an end to the outdated social care systems, helping to move children from institutions to family-based care.

 Gingerbread, originally known as One Parent Families, has helped single parents and their children since 1918.
 J.K.
 Rowling has been an Ambassador of the charity for seven years and in 2007 took the honorary position as President.

 Always JK Rowling is an unofficial J.K.
 Rowling fan site that is not affiliated with J.K.
 Rowling, Scholastic Books, Bloomsbury Publishing or Warner Bros.
 Entertainment.
 All trademarks and copyrighted material are the property of their respective owners.
 We do not claim ownership in any of the pictures and/or content found here at the site or in the gallery.
 They belong to their rightful owners.
 This is a fansite made by fans, for fans.
 No copyright infringement is intended.

 Career of Evil is just days from publication (only 11 days to be exact) and thanks to The Guardian, we now have an except from the 3rd Cormoran Strike novel!